armbian/autotests/README.md

 Put the SDcard into your device, power it up and let it sit for 1-2 minutes, to do the standard initial setup.

+Note: if you are connected with Wi-Fi only, remember to only set one network with NetworkManager.
+Otherwise the test will delete all saved networks.

 ## Prepare your system

 1. Go to a folder where you want to store it.
 The following command will create a folder called 'autotests'.
 Clone the sources from Github and open the folder autotests: